 Stop and stretch your legs every two hours.
 It’s recommended you get out of the driver’s seat and go for a quick walk every two hours.
 Not only will this help you drive for longer every day you’re on the road, but you’ll feel less sore and more inspired to enjoy your time traveling.

 Don’t forget to shower!
 Just because you’re traveling by yourself doesn’t mean you don’t want to feel clean at least once or twice while on the road.
-Look for showers at local parks, marinas, gyms, recreation centers and campsites.
+Look for showers when you camp.
 They are sometimes free or included with your visit, or can be purchased individually for a few dollars.

 Use apps like FaceTime or Marco Polo to keep up to date with loved ones.
 Sometimes all we need to feel more connected is hearing the voice of a friend or loved one.
 Fortunately, technology makes it easier than ever to keep in touch.
 Apps like FaceTime for real-time video calls, or Marco Polo for effective group communication, are not only fun for sharing your adventures but also take the sting out of missing birthdays or holidays while traveling.

 Join online communities you trust to stay in touch with other travelers.
 Technology, especially social media, has not only made it easier to keep in touch with people you know well, but also to make new friends when you’re on a road trip.
 Small online community groups, through platforms such as Instagram and Facebook Groups, allow you to find people you identify with and develop relationships with them, or seek the support of a larger group who knows exactly what it’s like to be on the road.